 Call Bez Law Firm, P.C.
 Today

 Dena Bez is the founder and Chief Executive Officer of Bez Law Firm P.C.
-Dena’s practice is dedicated to helping families navigate through the court process during divorce, child custody and/or visitation disputes, adoption, juvenile dependency, domestic violence and other family oriented legal issues.
+Dena’s practice is dedicated to helping families navigate through the court process during adoption, juvenile dependency, domestic violence and other divorce and family law oriented legal issues.
 If you are currently considering modifying an existing child custody arrangement, call Dena today.